ITzTravelInTime/SwiftCPUDetect/README.md

 # SwiftCPUDetect
-Swift Library to detect the current CPU Architecture and if the current process.
+Swift Library to detect the current CPU Architecture and if the current process is running under Rosetta.

 # Features